isis-santos-costa/kaggle-datasets-in-bigquery/README.md

 ## 🧐 TROUBLESHOOTING

-### Troubleshoting 1 • « Date could not be parsed »
+### Troubleshooting 1 • « Date could not be parsed »

 ↳ Try changing Field Type from `DATE` to `DATETIME`

 <br>

-### Troubleshoting 2 • « CSV table references column position 6, but line starting at position:1765 contains only 5 columns »
+### Troubleshooting 2 • « CSV table references column position 6, but line starting at position:1765 contains only 5 columns »
 (soon)
 <!-- ↳ This may be caused by commas `,` in fields of comma-separated value (.csv) tables -->